Micro Financing Business vs Ceiling on Interest Rates

-As per Reserve Bank of India’s definition an NBFC-MFI is a non-deposit taking NBFC (other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfils the following conditions:
+As per the Reserve Bank of India’s definition, an NBFC-MFI is a non-deposit taking NBFC (other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfills the following conditions:

 - Minimum Net Owned Funds of Rs.5 crore.
 (For MFIs that have undergone NBFC incorporation in the North Eastern Region of the country, the minimum NOF requirement shall stand at Rs.
-2 crore).
+2 crores).

 - Not less than 85% of its net assets are in the nature of “qualifying assets”.

 All companies, thus, seeking NBFC registration as NBFC-MFIs must not have less than 85% of its net assets as “qualifying assets”.

 Prior to April 1, 2014, there was an interest rate cap of 26% on loans given by MFIs that have successfully undergone the NBFC incorporation procedure.
 This capping was removed by the Reserve Bank of India which regulates microfinance companies and linked the interest rate to the cost of funds, providing a greater leeway to the lenders from April 1, 2014.

 A notification on February 7, 2014, by the RBI, addressed as ‘Non-Banking Financial Company-Micro Finance Institutions’ (NBFC-MFIs) – Directions – Modifications in “Pricing of Credit” was published.

 On a review, it has been decided that the interest rates charged by an NBFC-MFI to its borrowers will be the lower of the following:

 (a) The average base rate of five largest commercial banks multiplied by 2.75 per annum.

 (b) Cost of funds plus margin cap of 10% for MFIs having loan portfolio above 100 crores and 12% for those with loan portfolio less than 100 crores.